| please telephone: | 01347 838888 |

 North Yorkshire.
 We cover a large area around our practice for visits and have excellent inpatient facilities at the surgery.

-Our services include consultations and visits, including equine zone visits, equine and small animal health schemes, full surgical and inpatient facilities including stables, radiography, ultrasonography, endoscopy, gastroscopy, dentistry, surgery, vettings (pre-purchase examinations) and second opinions.
+Our services include consultations and visits, including equine zone visits, mobile nurse clinics, equine and small animal health schemes.
+Full surgical and inpatient facilities including stables, radiography, ultrasonography, endoscopy, gastroscopy, dentistry, surgery, vettings (pre-purchase examinations) and second opinions.

 We have 14 staff in total, including 7 vets, and we also provide 24-hour emergency cover, so we are here for you